The 7 Best Fine Art Photographers in Las Vegas

 Master photographer Peter Lik brings 35 years of landscape photography experience to the Las Vegas fine art scene.
-His late-1990s Spirit of America series, encompassing 50,000 miles and 1,000 rolls of film, is arguably his greatest work, as it helped propel his career even further.
-Having shot for so many years, Peter boasts a style that encompasses every form of landscape photography there is!
-His portfolio takes us on journeys to Hawaii, China, Iceland, Arizona, and beyond.
+His late-1990s Spirit of America series, encompassing 50,000 miles and 1,000 rolls of film, is arguably his greatest work.
+It also helped propel his career even further.
+Having shot for so many years, Peter boasts a style that encompasses every form of landscape photography there is.
+In fact, his portfolio takes us on journeys to Hawaii, China, Iceland, Arizona, and beyond.

 Long-exposure photography, wildlife frozen in action, streaks of city light, and the molten heart of active volcanoes are just a few choices the Vegas-based fine art aficionado offers us.
-Peter tends to shoot color, which works well in landscape photography by bringing clarity to subtle details in mineral textures, tonal gradations in clouds, autumn leaves, and more.
+Peter tends to shoot color, which works well in landscape photography.
+Doing so brings clarity to subtle details in mineral textures, tonal gradations in clouds, autumn leaves, and more.
 Several of his notable works, including Phantom, are also in monochrome.

 2. Aaron Reed

 Fine art landscape photographer Aaron Reed offers both limited edition and commission works for art lovers.
 He chooses natural landscapes as his focus due to the universal connection we all feel with the natural world.
 In his own words, “Beautiful nature photography connects with almost everyone who sees it and in the midst of our sometimes hectic daily lives offers a reprieve, relieving stress and creating a conversation piece in any home or office.
 I truly enjoy sharing my work with others and working with collectors one on one, turning visions for their homes and offices into reality.”